Election day is November 8, 2022. To vote in New Mexico, you must be registered to vote.

 October 11 - November 5

 Deadline to Request an Absentee Ballot

 In order to register and vote in New Mexico you must be:

 - 18 years old or older at the time of the next election

 - An individual who has not been denied the right to vote by a court of law due to a reason of mental incapacity

 - Not have a felony conviction or a person with a felony conviction who has completed all of the terms and conditions of sentencing

 You can easily register to vote online until October 6.
 Click here to register.

-Same-Day Voter Registration: After the October 6th deadline, if you wish to register to vote or update your existing registration you can do so only at your County Clerk’s office until the Saturday before the election (October 31).
+Same-Day Voter Registration: After the October 6th deadline, if you wish to register to vote or update your existing registration you can do so only at your County Clerk’s office, even on the day of the election.
 Find your local County Clerk's office here.

 Check Your Registration Status